 The first performance of Ilmatila, Muualla/Elsewhere, has been touring since 2009 in circus and dance festivals in Europe, USA and Panama.

-Ilmatila’s repertoire consists of several short works that can be either performed separately or in various combinations as a full length mixed-bill evening.
+Ilmatila’s repertoire consists of full length performances and several short works that can be either performed separately or in various combinations as a full length mixed-bill evening.

 Ilmatila is a non-profit association based in Helsinki, Finland.